Social Learning under Platform Influence: Consensus and Persistent Disagreement: Theoretical Analysis

-The proof of Theorem \ref{Thm:Main} shows that, with high probability, for every finite $t$, the opinion of every left (right) agent in the stochastic block model with two blocks is arbitrarily close to the left (right) agent's opinion in the $(a\beta,b,x_{L},x_{R})$ two-agent system, respectively.
-Hence, the insights, analysis, and intuitions we provided in Section \ref{subsec:2-agent} for the simple two-agent system apply also to the stochastic block model with two blocks under the conditions of Theorem \ref{Thm:Main}.
-Importantly, the analysis that described the platform's influence on the convergence of opinions and polarization (see the discussion in Section \ref{subsec:2-agent}) carries over to the the stochastic block model with two blocks.
-The next Corollary that shows that polarization is monotonic extends Proposition \ref{prop:polar-monotonic} to the stochastic block model.
+When all the left (right) agents start with the same initial opinion, the proof of Theorem \ref{Thm:Main} shows that, with high probability, for every finite $t$, the opinion of every left (right) agent in the stochastic block model with two blocks is arbitrarily close to the left (right) agent's opinion in the $(a\beta,b,x_{L},x_{R})$ two-agent system, respectively.
+Hence, in this case, the insights and analysis we provided in Section \ref{subsec:2-agent} for the opinions' trajectories of the simple two-agent system apply also to the stochastic block model with two blocks.
+For example, the analysis that described the platform's influence on the convergence of opinions and polarization (see the discussion in Section \ref{subsec:2-agent}) carries over to the stochastic block model with two blocks.
+The next corollary that shows that polarization is monotonic extends Proposition \ref{prop:polar-monotonic} to the stochastic block model.